 She later updated her social media post to inform people that her mother had passed.
 Handy later revealed that her mom tested positive for the coronavirus.

 "I know a lot of you saw the post about my mother passing away at Family of Caring on Wednesday.
 I just got the results this morning that she tested positive for Covid 19," Alix Handy wrote on Tuesday, nearly a week later.

 "This does not come as a surprise.
 Bear in mind that she was swabbed on Wednesday [March 18], and it took until today to get her results back.
 The backlog of tests means the numbers are so much higher than what is being reported," said Handy.

-As of Wednesday, there were 3675 confirmed COVID-19 cases statewide and 44 deaths, according to the New Jersey Department of Health.
+As of Wednesday, New Jersey now has the second highest number of cases in the nation, with 3675 confirmed COVID-19 cases statewide and 44 deaths, according to the New Jersey Department of Health.

 EDITOR'S NOTE: Formerly known as Van Dyk Health Care, Family of Caring purchased this nursing home in October of 2018.
 Van Dyk Health Care has no affiliation to Family of Caring.